20 Types of Gases with Uses (Both Natural and Synthetic)

 Natural gases

-Of these natural gases, some are elemental, while others are compound based.
-Few of them are also synthetic and man-made.
+Of these natural gases, some are elemental, while others are compounds.

 Elemental gases

-• Noble gases like helium (He), argon (Ar), krypton (Kr), radon (Rn), neon (Ne) are monoatomic elements, which mean they exist as individual atoms.
+Noble gases, unlike other gases, are monoatomic elements, which means they exist as individual atoms.

 Compound gases

-• They are formed by the combination of carbon, oxygen, nitrogen, hydrogen, and sulfur.
+They are made by a combination of either carbon, oxygen, nitrogen, hydrogen, or sulfur.
+Examples are

 Synthetic gases

-• These gases are synthesized by man through chemical reactions for industrial use.
+These gases are man made and synthesized through chemical reactions for industrial use.

 These include